madetech/handbook/guides/line-management/probation.md

 ### Passing probation

 Once your Head of has confirmed they agree with your recommendation to pass probation, congratulate them on passing probation.
-Confirm their new notice period (this will be in the e mail from the people team too).
+Confirm their new notice period (this will be in the email from the people team too).

 Decide together how often to have one-to-ones from now on (we'd recommend a minimum of monthly).